kubeedge/sedna/examples/multiedgetracking/tutorial/README.md

 3. Change the storage request field in the `yaml/pvc/reid-volume-claim.yaml` as needed.
 4. Run `kubectl create -f yaml/pvc/reid-volume-claim.yaml`.

+The VideoAnalytics and ReID jobs will make use of this PVC.
+The mounting is made so that the directory structure on the host is mirrored in the pods (the path is the same).

 ## 3. Apache Kafka